hackclub/hackclub/workshops/hcload/README.md

 - Add support for multiple URLs and files - Check this out on [GitHub](https://github.com/KhushrajRathod/hcload) or [deno.land/x](https://deno.land/x/KhushrajRathod/hcload)

-### Host a website on the Hackclub CDN
+### Host a website on the Hack Club CDN

 By getting a bit creative, we can host websites on the Hack club CDN (Note: this is by far not the best way to do this, but it _is_ fun :) )

-- [Here's](https://cloud-2gxi88gfk.vercel.app/0index.html) the website made from the [personal website workshop](https://workshops.hackclub.com/personal_website/) hosted using the Hackclub CDN.
+- [Here's](https://cloud-2gxi88gfk.vercel.app/0index.html) the website made from the [personal website workshop](https://workshops.hackclub.com/personal_website/) hosted using the Hack Club CDN.
 Can you figure out how it's done?
 Hint: Right-click > Inspect element to view the website code.

 Did you make something awesome?
 Share it on [#ship](https://hackclub.slack.com/archives/C0M8PUPU6) in the Hack Club Slack and tag me with [@KhushrajRathod](https://hackclub.slack.com/team/U01C21G88QM)!